IBM-Cloud/terraform-provider-ibm/website/docs/d/certificate_manager_certificates.html.markdown

   Lists certificates of a Certificate Manager instance
 ---

-# `ibm_certificate_manager_certificates`
+# ibm_certificate_manager_certificates

 Retrieve the details of one or lists all certificates that are managed by your Certificate Manager service instance resource.
-For more information, about Certificate Manager, see [Managing certificates from the dashboard](https://cloud.ibm.com/docs/certificate-manager?topic=certificate-manager-managing-certificates-from-the-dashboard).
+For more information, about Certificate Manager, see [managing certificates from the dashboard](https://cloud.ibm.com/docs/certificate-manager?topic=certificate-manager-managing-certificates-from-the-dashboard).

 ## Example usage